kks32-docs/lit-notes/heat-transfer/thermal-regime-submarine-hv-cable-experiment/thermal-regime-submarine-hv-cable-experiment.md

 -   What are the thermal regimes and heat transfer mechanisms?
 > Conduction and convection

-### Questions to consider
+### Future research / unanswered questions
--   Plot dT/dt evolution with time.
+-   Plot dT/dt evolution with time to show the evolution towards steady-state

 -   Turn-off convection in the process and compare the profiles between conduction and convection - numerically.